Internet Protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS)!

 The Gopher protocol is a conversation protocol designed for distributing, looking at, and retrieving documents in Internet Protocol networks.

 What is a gopher?
-Gopher is Internet software that permits you to browse many distinctive sorts of assets by using looking at menus or listings of information available.
+Gopher is Internet software that permits you to browse many distinctive sorts of assets by looking at menus or listings of information available.
 Its function is simple to remember because of its call: you use Gopher to "go for" records this is on other computer systems all over the globe.

 Some Other Protocols